bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 Congratulations!
 Your environment is now activated and set up to run our `plot_sine_wave.py` program from the command line.

 You should already be located in the root of the `sine_wave` directory (if not, please navigate to it from the command line now).
-To run the program, type the following command:
+When you run this program from the command line:

 ```bash
 (venv) $ python plot_sine_wave.py